When is Federal Advisory Committee Act (FACA) Applicable?

 - Committees which advise the Administrator also may be established by specific statutory language.

-- No advisory committee can meet or take action prior to submitting a charter with the Administrator.
+- No advisory committee can meet or take action prior to the Administrator approving a charter, and appropriate notifications and filing.

 - The membership must be balanced in terms of points of view represented and the functions to be performed by the committee.

 - Members may be subject to ethics laws depending on their appointment.